LinaOne12/AuroraScript.github.io/README.md

 Btw the website is not mobile friendly and im not sure if im ever gonna implement it.

-You can view the website here: http://rampage-menu.com/ Also sometimes the domain will stop working for some unknown reason and ill just have to reset it.
+You can view the website here: http://rampage-menu.com/ Also sometimes the domain will stop working for some unknown reason and you will just have to wait a certain amount of time for it to work again.
+(Should be quick)
 :)